Clinical trials in Quebec

 - Investissement Québec (investquebec.com)

-Looking for smart partners for your next clinical trial?
+Looking for smart partners for your next early-stage clinical trials?

 Meet some of Quebec’s top physician-scientists